 This post may contain affiliate links, please see the privacy policy for details.

-Simple ingredients combine to make this Tuscan classic.
 Juicy fresh tuna pairs with beans for a Tuscan tuna white bean salad everyone will enjoy.
-It makes a tasty meal, whatever the season.
+It makes a tasty meal, whatever the season, delivering delicious fresh flavors.

-Delicious: Canned tuna features in many salads, but this recipe calls for fresh tuna steaks for a superior flavour.
+Delicious: Canned tuna features in many salads, but this recipe calls for fresh tuna steaks for a superior flavor.
 The addition of cannellini beans makes it even more delicious!

 Simple to make: All you need to do to prepare Italian tuna bean salad is cook the tuna and combine it with the other ingredients.